katvio/kms-eks-eth-signer/docs/deploy-docs/DEPLOY_PHASE5_NITRO_ENCLAVES.md

   }
 }

-# Output will include PCR0 hash needed for KMS policy
+# We will use PCR0 hash needed for KMS policy
 ```

 ## Step 6: Update Kubernetes Manifests